 I forgot my password for the Reporting Tool.
 How do I get a new one?

-Enter you email address on the Forgotten password screen to reset your password.
+Enter your email address on the Forgotten password screen to reset your password.

 Will I be required to re-register to use the new Reporting Tool?

-To avoid disruption, users of the reporting platform should check that they have access before the start of the reporting cycle in 2021.
-If you were able to access the platform during the 2020 reporting cycle, you will have access to the new reporting platform with the same login details.
-Each signatory’s main contacts will have access to a portal where they can approve, deny or revoke a user’s access.
-Any new users will be invited by their main contact before they are able to access the Reporting Tool.
+To avoid disruption, users of the reporting platform should check that they have access before the start of the reporting cycle.
+Each signatory’s Admin user(s) will have access to the Permissions System, where they can approve, deny or revoke a user’s access.
+Any new users will be invited by their Admin user(s) before they can access the Reporting Tool.
+Read our Permissions System (PDF) guide for more information.

 Development of the framework